rpm-software-management/dnf/doc/api.rst

 .. _deprecating-label:

 Incompatible API changes are subject to our deprecation policy.
-Depracated API items (classes, methods, etc.) are designated as such in the :doc:`release_notes`.
-The first release where support for such items can be dropped entirely must have, relatively to the deprecating release, a higher major version number.
+Deprecated API items (classes, methods, etc.) are designated as such in the :doc:`release_notes`.
+The first release where support for such items can be dropped entirely must have, relative to the deprecating release, a higher major version number.
 DNF will log a warning when a deprecated item is used.

 ===========
  Contents